Frequently Asked Questions

 What’s my role as a parent?

-Your support is key!
-Please make sure your child arrives ready to swim—well-fed (a light snack about 30 minutes before is great), well-rested, and with a quick bathroom trip beforehand.
+Your support and encouragement is key!
+Please make sure your child arrives ready to swim, well-fed (a light snack about 30 minutes before is great), well-rested, and with a quick bathroom trip beforehand.
 Encourage them to listen to their coaches and do their best.
 You’re welcome to watch from the bleachers, but please avoid distracting your swimmer during the lesson.
 If your child needs the restroom, we’ll call you to help.

 What if my child cries during class?